-Tip: If an existing integration application for FlexNet Manager Suite is installed in ServiceNow, depending on the application version, additional steps are required to be executed during and after the new installation.
+Tip: If an existing integration application for FlexNet Manager Suite is installed in ServiceNow, depending on the application version, additional steps are required during and after the new installation.
 For additional information about removing an earlier integration application (to be completed after the new installation is complete), refer to Removing a Legacy Integration Application.